International School Utrecht

 The learning spiral

 International School Utrecht is an oasis in the Dutch city of Utrecht, where there are plants and trees as far as the eye can see.
-The welcoming wooden façade invites students into the house and supports a good learning environment by also acting as passive sunshade.
-Inside the building, children move between different rooms through circular hallways that never end – they continually lead to new paths, learning opportunities and social spaces.
-The school’s surrounding, rich nature – with meadows, trees, and creeks – is brought up through the house in a course of green terraces and roof gardens.
+The welcoming wooden façade invites students into the house and supports a good learning environment by also acting as a passive sunshade.
+Inside the building, children move between different rooms through circular hallways that never end – they continually lead to new paths, learning opportunities, and social spaces.
+The school’s surrounding, rich nature – with meadows, trees, and creeks – is brought up through the house in a flow of green terraces and roof gardens.
 From all floors of the building, children can breathe fresh air and experience nature in the green outdoor spaces.
-From the biology wing, there is access to roof terraces, so that the children can experience their new knowledge of nature in nature.
+From the biology wing, there is access to roof terraces, so that the children can explore their new knowledge of nature in nature.

-Growing up with the architecture
+Growing Up with the Architecture

 Client